 Rehabilitation provided by the third-party defendant

 Perhaps the best and easiest course of action is to request that the organisation or party against whom you are claiming provides you with a course of treatments at their cost.
 This can be done when your solicitor has obtained an admission of liability from them – when they agree that they are responsible for the accident in which you have been injured and will therefore pay you compensation for the injuries and losses you have sustained.

-If you have been injured in any kind of accident that was not your fault, you really should consider making a claim for injury compensation.
-We realise that you may have no idea about how making a claim works and whether or not you have a viable claim.
-At Direct2Compensation we are more than happy to speak with you and offer you our thoughts, helpful advice and information about your rights and whether or not we feel that you can make a claim for compensation.
+If you have been injured in any kind of accident that was not your fault, you should consider making a claim for injury compensation even if just to access rehabilitation therapies.
+At Direct2Compensation we are more than happy to speak with you and offer you our thoughts, helpful advice and information about your rights and whether or not we feel that you can make a successful claim.